 Furthermore, if you are applying for the job through a recruiter, make sure to include your recruiter’s contact information at the top of your cover letter.

 When applying for jobs, especially in the health education industry, it is important to customize your resume to the job posting.
-With this being said, make sure to integrate the specific job requirements and keywords into your career summary.
+You'll want to make sure to integrate the specific job requirements and keywords into your career summary.
 Also, when possible, include your accomplishments on your resume that pertain to this certain role.
-Additionally, it is important to include the position title you are applying for at the top of your resume.

-Lastly, as a Health Education Specialist, depending on what setting you are planning to work in, liability insurance could be an additional asset.
+Lastly, depending on what setting you are planning to work in, liability insurance could be an additional asset.
 Liability insurance is defined as a type of insurance that financially protects doctors and other medical field workers (including Health Education Specialists) when courts award patients’ financial damages in a medical malpractice lawsuit.
 Specifically, if you are looking to work in private practice, liability insurance will be needed.
 This is another important piece of information to include on your resume if applicable.